 Footnotes are often used to explain text or to give a bibliographical source for a piece of text.
 If you are writing a research paper, you might want to know some footnote abbreviations.
 Following are lists of abbreviations and their respective explanations.
 This is useful not only when you are writing a paper yourself, but also as you read articles, books and other research material.

 Common Footnote Abbreviations

-Many footnote abbreviations have a Latin origin and are still used today.
+Many footnote abbreviations have a Latin origin and are still used widely today.
 You will find these abbreviations in bibliographiesand references pages too, in addition to the footnotes you may find on the content pages directly.

 Here is a list of the most common footnote abbreviations: